loftwah/tech-101/misc/drills/3-mermaid/README.md

     DS->>De: Deploy standalone instance
 ```

-The following diagram shows the deployment of the Operoo application to the Australian production environment.
+The following diagram shows the deployment of the application to the Australian production environment.

 ```mermaid
 graph LR